Brodie Lee: Other media

 In 2017, Huber appeared as Pitchfork Perry in an episode of the period drama series Damnation.
 In 2018, he played Lachlan Allsopp in the action-horror film Mohawk.
 Under the Luke Harper name, he is a playable character in the video games WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.
+And in AEW Fight Forever under his Mr. Brodie Lee name as a legend.

 Personal life

 Huber married Amanda, a fellow professional wrestler who previously performed under the name Synndy Synn, in 2011.
 They had two sons named Brodie and Nolan.
-Following Huber's death, Brodie was signed to All Elite Wrestling and became a member of his father's faction The Dark Order at the age of eight, with AEW stating that he can immediately start to perform for the company when he comes of age if he so wishes.
+Following Huber's death, Brodie was signed to AEW and became a member of his father's faction The Dark Order at the age of eight, with AEW stating that he can immediately start to perform for the company when he comes of age if he so wishes.

-Huber was a fan of the then Washington Football Team and Toronto Maple Leafs.
+Huber was a fan of the then-Washington Redskins (now the Commanders) and Toronto Maple Leafs.

 Death

-Huber died at the Mayo Clinic in Jacksonville, Florida, on December 26, 2020, 10 days after his 41st birthday.
+On December 26, 2020, Huber died at the Mayo Clinic in Jacksonville, Florida, 10 days after his 41st birthday.
 His widow, Amanda, said that he had been receiving treatment for a lung issue at the clinic since late October.
 Despite what some fans believed at the time, the issue was unrelated to the COVID-19 pandemic as Huber had tested negative multiple times.
 He had been moved to the intensive care unit in late October.
-On the AEW Unrestricted podcast in January 2021, Amanda revealed that Huber had died from idiopathic pulmonary fibrosis, a rare condition which causes lung tissue to become irreversibly thickened until the lungs can no longer function.
+On the AEW Unrestricted podcast in January 2021, Amanda revealed that Huber had died from idiopathic pulmonary fibrosis, a rare condition which causes lung tissue to continuously thicken until the lungs can no longer function.